Please scroll down for the catalogue, but please be sure to read the below carefully first!

 All apples £27 per tree

-Arthur Turner – Three available on MM116
+Arthur Turner – Two available on MM116

 A promising wildling found in challenging hill conditions in Cumbria.
 A tree that is tough as old boots, with abundant cooking apples that keep from October to Christmas.

-Greasy Pippin – Two available on MM106
+Greasy Pippin – One available on MM106

 A useful dual-purpose apple, an Irish heritage variety.
 The fruit is round, flattened and slightly uneven, pale yellow with a golden to orange blush and a very ‘greasy’ skin, which helps it keep for longer.
 The flesh is creamy-white, firm and crisp and is moderately juicy.
 The fruit sweetens in store, and is an all round good cooker.